-V. Proposed Determination
+VI.
+Determination

-In the Replacement Fuel Goal rulemaking, DOE demonstrated how the modified goal could be achieved through a number of replacement fuel technologies, including biofuels, other alternative fuels, and energy efficiency.
-In setting the new goal, DOE did not assume imposition of a Private and Local Government Fleet Requirement.
-Indeed, given the number of years between now and 2030, and the fact that even if DOE were to establish a Private and Local Government Fleet Requirement, the overall projected impact would likely be on the order of about 0.2 percent, DOE believes there is no basis for finding that such a requirement is "necessary."
+In establishing a revised Replacement Fuel Goal, DOE demonstrated how the modified goal could be achieved through a number of replacement fuel technologies, including biofuels, other alternative fuels, and energy efficiency.
+In demonstrating the achievability of the new goal, DOE did not assume imposition of a Private and Local Government Fleet Requirement.
+Given that DOE has demonstrated the achievability of the Replacement Fuel Goal absent a Private and Local Government Fleet requirement, DOE has determined that a Private and Local Government Fleet requirement is not necessary under the EPAct Fleet program.
+Moreover, were DOE to establish such a requirement, its projected impact would likely be on the order of about 0.2 percent of U.S. motor fuel consumption.

-Therefore, DOE has tentatively determined that the Private and Local Government Fleet Requirement is not "necessary" as specified in section 507(e)(1) of EPAct 1992, and DOE is not proposing to establish a Private and Local Fleet Requirement.
+Therefore, DOE has determined that the Private and Local Government Fleet Requirement is not "necessary" as specified in section 507(e)(1) of EPAct 1992, and DOE is not proposing to establish a Private and Local Government Fleet Requirement.